akutuva21/crnt-lean/docs/foundations.md

   `Network.OnDirectedCycle N r` says reaction `r` lies on a directed cycle (its target reaches its source); `WeaklyReversible.onDirectedCycle` and `weaklyReversible_iff_onDirectedCycle` show weak reversibility is exactly the property that every reaction is so covered.
-The closed-walk forms `WeaklyReversible.reaches_self_through` and `…_target` show each reaction's endpoints reach themselves through it, and `WeaklyReversible.reaches_comm` proves reachability is *symmetric* under weak reversibility, the strong-connectivity characterization.
+The closed-walk forms `WeaklyReversible.reaches_self_through` and `WeaklyReversible.reaches_self_through_target` show each reaction's source (resp. target) reaches itself through that reaction.
+  `WeaklyReversible.reaches_comm` proves directed reachability is *symmetric* under weak reversibility, so each component is strongly connected; `WeaklyReversible.reaches_both` recovers the two-directional endpoint statement as a corollary.
 This cycle-cover is what the toric embedding of Gheorghe Craciun, _Toric Differential Inclusions and a Proof of the Global Attractor Conjecture_, consumes downstream.